Winter Wedding Bouquet Ideas

 Photo: Anne Robert

-On the other hand, if you’re holding your wedding on Christmas, or exactly on Christmas day, which isn’t bad, consider a bouquet with seasonal white cedar branches and eucalyptus as the base, then with red roses, orchids, and white wax flowers to finish the style off.
-You can wear a wool outfit while holding this bouquet if you like.
+On the other hand, if you’re holding your wedding on Christmas, consider a bouquet with seasonal white cedar branches and eucalyptus as the base, then with red roses, orchids, and white wax flowers to finish the style off.

 19. Burgundy and Blush Wedding Bouquet With Ribbons